-In the winters, an additional attraction comes up here.
+In the winter, an additional attraction comes up here.
 As the water recedes, the submerged rock of Urvashi with the remains of an ancient temple becomes visible for a few months.
 I have written in detail about this unique phenomenon of Urvashi Island here.

 The newly inaugurated Brahmaputra Ropeway is also located nearby.
 It takes you to the other end of the river, i.e North Guwahati, in a matter of minutes.
 You get a nice aerial view of the city and the river from the ropeway and can also explore the northern bank and return later through the same.
-Read this post for more details of the ropeway.
+Read this post for more details on the ropeway.

-A lot of new age cafes and eateries have now come up in this area nowadays, fusing heritage with modernity.
-Some other interesting attractions here include the WWII Cemetery near Silpukhuri (maintained by Commonwealth War Graves Commission), Northbrook Gate near Bharalumukh (built to commemorate the arrival of a British Viceroy), Navagraha Temple near Uzanbazar atop a hill, and Sukreswar Devalaya on the river bank, and Ugratara Temple near Jorpukhui.
+A lot of new-age cafes and eateries have now come up in this area nowadays, fusing heritage with modernity.
+Some other interesting attractions here include the WWII Cemetery near Silpukhuri (maintained by the Commonwealth War Graves Commission), Northbrook Gate near Bharalumukh (built to commemorate the arrival of a British Viceroy), Navagraha Temple near Uzanbazar atop a hill, and Sukreswar Devalaya on the river bank, and Ugratara Temple near Jorpukhui.
 The Mahabahu Brahmaputra River Heritage Centre is another new attraction in this stretch, which is developed on a heritage Bungalow from the colonial era.
 Don’t get confused by the location names.
-You can easily check Google Maps and cover these with a few hours of walk (except Navagraha, which requires a bit of upward hike and you’ll be better off hiring a cab).
+You can easily check Google Maps and cover these with a few hours of walk (except Navagraha, which requires a bit of an upward hike and you’ll be better off hiring a cab).

-If you want a bit more of the Brahmaputra, you can even opt for a river cruise, watch the sunset in the river while enjoying your dinner.
+If you want a bit more of the Brahmaputra, you can even opt for a river cruise, and watch the sunset in the river while enjoying your dinner.
 Such “floating restaurants” are also found near the river bank in the same area.

 Major Viewpoints in Guwahati

 Guwahati has a unique topography.
 It is not a hill station, it is a congested city on a riverbank.
 Yet, there are small hillocks dotting the city that add another dimension to it.
-These hillock offer several great viewpoints of the city where you can get a great aerial view of the sprawling city as well as the Brahmaputra and also catch good sunsets.
+These hillocks offer several great viewpoints of the city where you can get a great aerial view of the sprawling city as well as the Brahmaputra and also catch good sunsets.
 The main viewpoints here are Gandhi Mandap (Sarania Hill), Bhuvaneswari Temple (Near Kamakhya, Nilachal Hill), Narakasur Hill also called GMCH Hill and the aforementioned Navagraha Temple.

 Museums and Cultural Spaces